fgl27/device_motorola_quark/README.md

 Copyright 2017 - The LineageOS   Project

-**I use this tree to build TWRP in Nougat cm-14.x and cm-14.x base source** **Do not use this tree to build a ROM**
+**I use this tree to build MultiROM TWRP in Nougat cm-14.x and cm-14.x base source** **Do not use this tree to build a ROM**
 This tree works prefect in ResurrectionRemix Nougat